 - ”Socrates, the ancient ecclesiastical historian, after a lengthened account of the diverse ways in which Easter was observed in different countries in his time – i.e., the fifth century – sums up in these words: ‘Thus much already laid down may seem a sufficient treatise to prove that the celebration of the feast of Easter began everywhere more of custom than by commandment either of Christ or any Apostle.”

 Socrates found out that this holiday has nothing to do with celebrating the Messiah, but it had everything to do with the traditions of the other nations, which were rooted in what would be considered pagan worship.
-No commandment, by Yahushua, the disciples, or the Torah commands or condones this holiday.
+No commandment, by the Savior, the disciples, or the law commands or condones this holiday.

-Research shows that this, and the other traditions, come from the Chaldeans, or ancient Babylonians, and was around long before the era in which people were looking to Yahusha.
-It was picked up and used by the Roman Empire and implemented with the Roman perversion of scripture (see What You Should Know About Catholicism for more information on that).
+Research shows that this, and the other traditions, come from the Chaldeans, or ancient Babylonians, and was around long before the era in which people were looking to the Savior.
+It was picked up and used by the Roman Empire and implemented with the Roman perversion of scripture.
 1500 years before the Messiah, Easter was celebrated.
-Earlier the “queen of Heaven” was mentioned, and was also shown to be nothing more than a Babylonian goddess.
+Earlier the “Queen of Heaven” was mentioned, and was also shown to be nothing more than a Babylonian goddess.
 We will use scripture to prove this, in Jeremiah 7 18.

 - ”The children gather wood, and the fathers kindle the fire, and the women knead their dough, to make cakes to the queen of Heaven, and to pour out drink offerings unto other gods, that they may provoke me to anger.”

 Here, we see that the cakes for the queen of Heaven are being made.
 This is the same Babylonian concept as stated earlier with the hot cross buns.
 We will now go more into both the topic of the queen of Heaven and the hot cross buns on page 96 of The Two Babylons.